redFrik/udk13-Remote_control/udk150702/README.md

 --
 let us begin by fading in and out a single led from supercollider.

-connect the led together with a resistor to pin 11 like this...
+connect the led together with a resistor (100 to 1K) to pin 11 like this...

 ![simple_led](simple_led.jpg?raw=true "simple_led")